-Last year e-commerce hit $2.3 trillion dollars in sales, with projections of $4.5 trillion by the year 2021.
-With such a fast growing market, it is no surprise to see that space has become increasingly competitive and more attention is being paid to e-commerce web development than ever before.
-Consumers are becoming less patient with clunky and convoluted online stores and are now demanding intuitive and responsive systems, where they can shop without pulling their hair out.
+In 2019, ecommerce hit $2.3 trillion dollars in sales with the projection of $4.5 trillion by 2021.
+With such a fast-growing market, it is no surprise to see that space has become increasingly competitive and more attention is being paid to ecommerce web development than ever before.
+Consumers are becoming less patient with clunky and convoluted online stores and now demanding intuitive and responsive systems, where they can shop without pulling the hair out.

-In order to survive and prosper online, companies need to ensure that the user experience must be as frictionless as possible in order to avoid customers looking elsewhere.
-It has to be considered at every step of the development process, as ultimately it will dictate the success of the store and the retention of the customer base.
-So, what are the key components of successful e-commerce web development?
+In order to survive and prosper online, ecommerce businesses need to ensure that the user experience must be as friction-less as possible.
+It has to be considered at every step of the ecommerce website development process, as ultimately it will dictate the success of the store and the retention of customer base.
+So, what are the key components of successful ecommerce web development?

-Mobile commerce or M-commerce accounts for 34.5% of total e-commerce sales, with nearly two-thirds of the global population now connected to a mobile device, it is now essential in e-commerce web development to have functionality across all platforms.
-An easily navigated mobile site will certainly make you stand out from the crowd, with many users left frustrated by existing m-commerce options.
+Mobile commerce or M-commerce accounts for 34.5% of total e-commerce sales, with nearly two-thirds of the global population now connects to a mobile device, it is now essential for ecommerce web development to have functionality across all browsers.
+An easily navigated mobile site will certainly make you stand out from the crowd, with many users left frustrated by existing M-commerce options.
 Only 12% of shoppers said they found mobile shopping to be convenient.

-People do not like to wait and given the multitude of e-commerce businesses on the market, they won’t stick around long if they deem an e-commerce store unresponsive.
-By employing experts from an e-commerce web development company, a business can optimize its website’s performance and the resulting shopping experience of its customer.
-Research by Google suggests that 53% of mobile users abandon a website that takes more than three seconds to load, plugging this leak can have a big effect on your bottom line.
+People do not like to be waited and given the multitude of ecommerce businesses on the market, they will not stick around long if they deem an ecommerce store unresponsive.
+By hiring top ecommerce web developers, a business can optimize its web performance and the resulting shopping experience of its customer.
+A research by Google suggests that 53% of mobile users abandon a website that takes more than three seconds to load, plugging this leak can have a big effect on your bottom line.

-A global market requires an international outlook and utilizing geolocation data to automatically adjust currency and language is a great way to connect with a wider pool of customers.
-A world-class e-commerce platform will apply analytics and machine learning to offer a targeted selection of products based on a customer’s demographic, browsed items and order history.
-This is an evolving area of e-commerce web development, which when done right, can be a powerful cross-selling and upselling tool.
+A global market requires an international outlook and utilizing geo-location data to automatically adjust currency and language is a great way to connect with a wider pool of customers.
+A world-class ecommerce platform, such as Magento will apply analytics and machine learning to offer a targeted selection of products based on a customer’s demographic, browsed items and order history.
+This is an evolving area of ecommerce web development, which when done right, can be a powerful cross-selling and up-selling tool.

-Dubbed conversational commerce, chatbots are becoming an essential feature in e-commerce web development, whether in offering customer support or initiating sales.
-It is an area that Facebook is investing a lot of research in, with integrated partnerships with the likes of Uber offering an idea of what the future might hold for e-commerce.
-Google Home allows customers to order Dominos through voice-activated software.
+Dubbed conversational commerce, chat-bots are becoming an essential feature in ecommerce web development, whether in offering customer support or initiating sales.
+It is an area that Facebook is investing a lot of research in, with integrated partnerships with the likes of Uber offering an idea of what the future might hold for ecommerce.
+Google Home allows customers to order Domino through voice-activated software.